troisjs/troisjs.github.io/src/guide/meshes/index.md

 <Box ref="box" />
 ```

-You can then access three mesh object in your component script :
+You can then access ThreeJS mesh in your component script :

 ```js
 const mesh = this.$ref.box.mesh;